 We don’t know what we can’t know

-While we know corrections happen, we cannot know when they will occur, how long they will last or how severe they will be.
+While we know a market correction will happen, we cannot know when they will occur, how long they will last or how severe they will be.
 And by “we,” I mean the entire financial community.
 An abundance of academic research explains why this is so: efficient capital markets adjust prices not based on good, bad or neutral current news – but in reaction to unexpected news – whether it is better, worse or the same as expected.
 This means attempts to predict future pricing depends on information that is essentially unpredictable.

 We can’t control what we can’t know